 - Go into the specifics.
 How is the lack of clean energy affecting your community?
 Are there laws in place that support environmental protection?
 Are there any business practices that are causing atmospheric pollution in your area?
 Pinpointing a cause lets you align your efforts with an achievable end goal and keep yourself on track toward that goal.

 - Look at advocacy organizations currently working in your community and reach out to them to offer your support.
 Ensure that the organization is working towards an achievable goal (World peace?
 Not so much.
 Nuclear disarmament?
 Yes!) and that your interests align with theirs.
-Political advocacy efforts can drag on for a long time and are driven mainly by the passion of its volunteers.
 If you don’t see eye to eye with their goals, look for one where you do.

 Staying updated with the latest facts and information is crucial.
 Doing your research when looking at a career in political advocacy is essential because you can easily get swept up in a bubble of online rants and news coverage.